Updated May 26, 2023

 8. Defect Report: This document contains all the defects/ bugs that arose during the testing of the product and their current status for the overall evaluation of the product and future references.

-Thus the article clearly describes what test documentation is and why is it important in real projects.
+Thus the article clearly describes test documentation and its importance in real projects.
 Not every project has test documentation, as it depends on various factors like the type of application and the company policies.
-Small projects usually have no or very little test documentation as it is time-consuming, which consumes days to get prepared and hence hampers the project budget.
-Every project and every company implementing test documentation has a different layout of it but generally, all describe each and every single detail regarding the testing of a product.
+Small projects usually have little or little test documentation, which is time-consuming, consuming days to prepare, and hampers the project budget.
+Every project and company implementing test documentation has a different layout, but generally, all describe every detail regarding the testing of a product.